 Prepare process design diagrams and flowcharts using standard UML tools

 Write and code moderately difficult and complex programs

-Write clear and logical documentation for assigned programming jobs
+Write clear and logical reports and documentation for assigned programming jobs

 Perform detailed work rapidly and accurately

 Fully utilize the commands, functions, and operations commonly used in server-based, client-based, and other related software